This document describes global, regional, and zonal Compute Engine resources.

 Operations are a per-zone resource, a per-region resource, and a global resource.
 If you are performing an operation on a resource that lives within a region, the operation is considered a per-region operation.
 For example, reserving an address is considered regional operation, because the operation is being performed on a region-specific resource, an address.

 Resources that are hosted in a zone are called per-zone resources.
 Zone-specific resources, or per-zone resources, are unique to that zone and are only usable by other resources in the same zone.
 For example, an instance is a per-zone resource.
 When you create an instance, you must provide the zone where the instance should live.
 The instance can access other resources within the same zone, and can access global resources, but it cannot access other per-zone resources in a different zone, such as a Disk resource.

 You can see a list of available zones on the Regions and Zones page.

 Per-zone resources include:

 - A virtual machine instance must reside within a zone and can access global resources or resources within the same zone.

-- A Disk resource can only be accessed by other instances within the same zone.
-For example, you can only attach a disk in the same zone as the instance; you cannot attach a disk to an instance in another zone.
+- Persistent disks are accessed by other instances within the same zone.
+You can attach a disk only to instances in the same zone as the disk.
+You cannot attach a disk to an instance in another zone.
 Optionally, you can share disk resources across projects so that other projects can make images and snapshots from these disks.
 This does not allow instances in other projects to attach the disks.

 - Machine types

 - Machine types are per-zone resources.
-Instances and disks can only uses machine types that are in the same zone.
+Instances and disks can only use machine types that are in the same zone.